andrijac/andrijac.github.io/source/_posts/2014-01-31-javascript-breakpoint.markdown

   foo.bar.func();
 }
 ```
-But wrapper needs to be also called `foo.bar.func`, because if function is called it has to actually call wrapper.
+But wrapper also needs to be called `foo.bar.func`, because if function is called it has to actually call wrapper.
-But if function is set to `foo.bar.func`, it means it will override the original function, so we need "save" function on some other place.
+But if wrapper is set to `foo.bar.func`, it means it will override the original function, so we need save a reference to original function somewhere.

-So how to cache a function?
+So how to save a reference to a function?
+// TODO: fix pointer remark
-I could use a variable and set function pointer to it, but I will be passing (in our function) function name that I want to break instead of function directly as I will need a key to reference back to saved function.
+I could use a variable and set function pointer to it, but in wrapper I will be passing function name that I want to break instead of function directly.
+The reason for this is because I need to access a function dinamically and also I will need a key to reference back to original function.
 You will see what I mean as I go further in post.
-I might change this in the future and have direct reference to function.
+I might change this in the future and be able to pass direct reference to function in wrapper.
-Ok, as I have only function name, only way I found, at the moment, to call a function was by compiling a new Function object that calls a function.
+Ok, as I have only function name, only way I found (at the moment) to call a function was by compiling a new Function object that calls a function.
 You could easily call a global function by name through `window` object (in browser):

 ```javascript